 I said that I wanted to switch to W3 Total Cache, and asked whether I should disable the existing plugin or not.
 The answer was obvious – you should not use two caching plugins simultaneously.
 But to my surprise, the person replied that he wants to research that, and after a couple of minutes, he replied that I can disable it.

 The next query was about their server-level caching.
-Seeing the two header – x-server-cache and x-cache-status – in Chrome Network tab, I was sure that HostGator was using some server-level caching mechanism like Varnish.
-But the person was not able to give a clear information on that.
+Seeing the two headers – x-server-cache and x-cache-status – in the Chrome Network tab, I was sure that HostGator was using some server-level caching mechanism like Varnish.
+But the person was not able to the details of it.

 Overall, I feel that HostGator’s support is fast, but not efficient enough.